HTO3/Hto3.CollectionHelpers/README.md

 ### TryUntilSuccess

 Try something on each item of a collection.
+For more advanced needs, check https://www.nuget.org/packages/Polly/.

 ```csharp
 //To-do put an example